pivotal-legacy/whiteboard/README.md

 Usage
 =====
-Deploy Whiteboard to Cloud Foundry/Pivotal Web Services.
+Deploy Whiteboard to Cloud Foundry/Pivotal Web Services or just create a new standup in the [main Pivotal Whiteboard](https://whiteboard.pivotal.io/).
 Tell people in the office to use it.
-At standup, go over the board, then add a title and click 'create post'.
-The board is then cleared for the next day, and you can edit the post at your leisure and deliver it when ready.
+At standup, go over the board, then add a title and click 'Send Email'.
+The board is then cleared for the next day, and everyone on the email list will get a copy of the standup items in their inbox.

 There is also a more detailed [Whiteboard "How To" page](https://sites.google.com/pivotal.io/ips/products/whiteboard) explaining the UI and common workflows on the [Pivotal Internal Products and Services website](https://sites.google.com/pivotal.io/ips/home).
-The app is not under active development, but you can log bugs using `ask@pivotal.io`.
+The app is not under active development, but you can log bugs and give feedback by emailing `ask@pivotal.io`.

 Tracker
 =======